Hand Woven Rattan Caning History

 The chair was so popular it became the world’s first mass-produced item of furniture.
 Between 1859 and 1930, it is estimated that at least 50 million No 14 chairs were produced and sold.

 That means they produced over 700,000 chairs per year or 58,000 per month.
 That is a huge amount of production.
-Since then, millions more have also been produced, and it must be one of the most popular chair styles ever produced.
+Since then, millions more have also been made, and it must be one of the most popular chair styles ever produced.

 The seat of the No 14 chair was usually made from woven cane or palm.
 And the wood is a bentwood method that Thonet perfected.